glennklockwood/limelead-quartz-content/papers/The Intelligence Age.md

 > [!quote]
 > [[Deep learning worked]], got predictably better with scale, and we dedicated increasing resources to it.[^b29d3456-6b92-4373-aff9-2be74b026720]

-This speaks to the observation that [[frontier models]] will continue to need bigger, faster, and more expensive supercomputers to improve.
+This speaks to the observation that [[frontier model]]s will continue to need bigger, faster, and more expensive supercomputers to improve.

 > [!quote]
 > humanity discovered an algorithm that could really, truly learn any distribution of data (or really, the underlying “rules” that produce any distribution of data).[^b29d3456-6b92-4373-aff9-2be74b026720]